cudspan/schema/docs/page/HelloWorld.md

 {% endif %}

 **FICTION ALERT: THIS ASSUMES THE SCHEMA IS IN A SINGLE FILE.
-I SPOKE WITH PALLAVI ABOUT THAT.**
+I SPOKE WITH PALLAVI AND SHE AGREES WE CAN DO THAT.**

 # Step 4: Configure the DIF Data Server as a {{ site.data.vars.Product_Short }} Target